 We might not be there yet, but I’d like to share my experience of mental health in the hope it will help us all talk as freely and openly about mental health as we would physical health.

 My journey began as I transitioned out of a military career.
 I found it very hard to adjust to my first civilian role – the slowdown in pace left me feeling bored and unstimulated.
 When I later joined Deloitte UK, it felt like a huge step in the right direction but the expectations I created for myself piled on the pressure and I experienced the classic feelings of imposter syndrome.
-I found myself becoming hypersensitive and catastrophizing even the smallest criticism, I wasn’t sleeping properly, feeling anxious all the time and borderline depressed.
+I found myself becoming hypersensitive and catastrophising even the smallest criticism, I wasn’t sleeping properly, feeling anxious all the time and borderline depressed.
 This went on for about a year, and the remarkable thing was that, even though I thought I was falling apart, outwardly, it looked to my family and colleagues as though everything was fine.
 And that was because I buried my feelings.

 This not only had a huge impact on my own mental health but also affected my family.
-I realized the situation was unsustainable.
+I realised the situation was unsustainable.
 And so I decided to speak up.
 It felt like stepping off a cliff into the dark, but I knew I couldn’t fix this alone.
-I contacted a good friend and colleague who is also a mental health champion at Deloitte UK and talking to them gave me some perspective and helped me rationalize my situation.
+I contacted a good friend and colleague who is also a mental health champion at Deloitte UK and talking to them gave me some perspective and helped me rationalise my situation.
 This was the first step, which followed with me seeking professional help and, with a combination of therapy and medication, I was able to get back on track.

 My experience has taught me that it’s vital to be able to talk about mental health because experiencing mental ill health can be incredibly isolating and going it alone can increase your stress.
 In fact, it made me question why I hadn’t asked for help years ago!